Sub-Riemannian interpolation inequalities: Properties of the distortion coefficients

 As a consequence of \cite[Prop.\ 5.46]{curvature}, the function $\lambda \mapsto \mathcal{N}_\lambda$ is constant on an open Zariski set $A_x \subseteq T_x^* M$, where it attains its minimal value.
 In particular, this implies that the points $y \in \Sigma_x$ where $\mathcal{N}(x,y) > \min \mathcal{N}_\lambda$ has zero measure in $\Sigma_x$.
-The fact that $\mathcal{N}(x) \geq \dim(M)$ is \cite[Prop.\ 5.49]{curvature} \end{proof}
+The fact that $\mathcal{N}(x) \geq \dim(M)$ is \cite[Prop.\ 5.49]{curvature}. \end{proof}

-We stress that, in contrast with the Riemannian case, the set of points $y$ where $\mathcal{N}(x,y) > \mathcal{N}(x)$ can be non-empty.
-This is the case for the Cartan group, the Engel group, and more generally for all Carnot groups with Goursat-type distribution and dimension $n \geq 4$.
+We stress that the set of initial covectors $\lambda \in T_x^*M$ such that $\mathcal{N}_\lambda > \mathcal{N}(x)$ can be non-empty.
+This is the case for all Carnot groups with Goursat-type distribution and dimension $n \geq 4$, such as the Cartan and the Engel groups.
 See \cite{Isidro}.